nkicg6/excitable-axonal-domains-figures/README.md

 ```
 ## `figures/*`

-Contains R scripts used to do data wrangling, statistics, and generate plots for figures.
+R scripts used to do data wrangling, statistics, and generate plots for figures.

 ## `utils/rename_gather_multipoint_a1r.py`